Credit

 Wage garnishment is not limited to disposable earnings.
 Money can be taken out of your commissions, bonuses, and retirement programs.

 You may worry about your employment status when a court informs your employer of your court case.
 Title III of the Consumer Credit Protection Act (CCPA) protects employees from termination of employment when their wages have been garnished.
 However, if you are subject to a second court-ordered wage garnishment, your employer can legally terminate your employment.
-Title III also limits the amount of money that can be garnished every week for an unpaid credit card debt.
+Title III also limits the amount of money that can be garnished every week for unpaid balances.

 Can I Object to a Wage Garnishment?